 |Hold down opt (Mac) or alt (Windows) when dragging the Masking slider in Lightroom

 to see where the sharpening will be applied.
 White areas will be sharpened.

 The clarity slider in Lightroom (or Camera Raw) is a good tool for bringing out detail.
 When used on the sky exposure, positive clarity will really make the stars pop.
 But be careful when using it, you can easily add too much clarity and cause ugly halo artifacts, particularly around the horizon.
 If this happens you can just back off on the clarity, or you can only brush in clarity where you want it with a local adjustment brush or gradient.
 Or use global clarity and brush the clarity away from where you don't want it using negative clarity.
 The Dehaze slider offers fun effects as well, but you should also use it with care.

-With such high ISOs needed to capture the night sky without star tails you’ll probably find that your images need some noise reduction, especially if you are not using star stacking.
-Your RAW editor should provide some noise reduction, and you can use plug-ins for Photoshop such as Nik Dfine or Skylum Noiseless.
+With such high ISOs needed to capture the night sky without star trails you'll probably find that your images need some noise reduction, especially if you are not using star stacking.
+Your RAW editor should provide some noise reduction, and you can use plug-ins for Photoshop such as Nik Dfine or Topaz Denoise.